-The application for a policy includes questions about your medical history, and you might have to take a paramedical exam to qualify for coverage.
-However, some policies feature simplified underwriting, which means you don't have to go through an exam and it's easier to qualify.
+When applying for one of these policies, you’re asked for details on your medical history; you may also be required to have a basic physical exam.
+However, some policies feature simplified underwriting, which means you don’t have to go through an exam and it’s easier to qualify.
 Simplified underwriting is sometimes available for people who want to buy lower amounts of coverage.

-You'll likely pay more for an individual disability policy than you would for a group policy.
-With group coverage in the workplace the employer usually pays part or all of the premium.
-Or sometimes the employer gives you the opportunity to purchase coverage yourself at the group rate.
+You’ll likely pay more for an individual disability policy than you would for a group policy.
+With workplace group coverage, the employer usually pays part or all of the premium.
+Or sometimes the employer lets you buy coverage on your own at the group rate.

 But an individual policy can offer advantages over an employer-sponsored group plan.

 A prime benefit of an individual coverage, professionals agree, is that the policy can be customized.

 You choose the size of the benefit and the options you want.
 A variety of riders, or add-ons, are available, such as a cost-of-living adjustment rider to protect you against inflation.
 Another common rider continues contributions to retirement savings while you’re disabled.